 Results showed that with single-set training, people who do resistance training can increase strength for both squats and bench presses ever so slightly.

 Another study review from back in 2015 showed that athletes can build strength better with around two or three sets.
 (2) This goes to indicate that multiple sets are more suited for those training to increase strength.

 However, that doesn’t settle the contention surrounding these two, especially because single-set training folks are still seeing positive results with it, however trivial.

 As I have just mentioned, there are several benefits that you can reap from single-set training.

 Although multiple-set training works better for more advanced fitness buffs, single sets still do the trick for beginners.
 So if you’re just starting, this is an excellent option for budding folks like you as it helps one advance moderately without risking overuse injuries.

 It's also excellent for beating boredom.
 Seriously, doing a set of 20 pull-ups a day, or even 50 pull ups each day can become quite monotonous.
 But throwing in a bit of a mix like combining sets of chest and leg workout will keep your gym sessions less boring.
 You could even workout 6 days a week and never have to hate hitting the gym.

 Another cool thing about doing a single set is the flexibility.
-You can easily change things up if older workouts stop delivering the desired response from your body. when I could no longer seem to grow my glutes with resistance bands, I turned the heat up a notch and went for sets of goblet squats and front squats...the change was phenomenal!
+You can easily change things up if older workouts stop delivering the desired response from your body.
+When I could no longer seem to grow my glutes with resistance bands, I turned the heat up a notch and went for sets of goblet squats and front squats...the change was phenomenal!
 Similarly, I stopped cable crunches when it became less effective on my abs.
 As a result, I started looking for other exercises and roman chair sit ups were highly effective.